fixposition/fixposition_driver/fixposition_driver_ros1/GEODETIC_HEIGHT.markdown

 ## Git Clone the Codes from the Specific Branch

-Clone the Repository: Use the git clone command with the -b option to specify the branch `feature/mining` branch from the fixposition_driver GitHub repository.
+Clone the Repository: Use the git clone command with the -b option to specify the branch `geodetic_height/egm2008` branch from the Jelvon GitHub repository.

 ```
-git clone -b feature/mining https://github.com/fixposition/fixposition_driver.git
+git clone -b geodetic_height/egm2008 https://github.com/Jelvon/fixposition_driver.git
 ```
 Then we are going to integrate GeographicLib with Fixposition driver ros 1